Mountain biking in Alnwick

 Seahouses is a good access point to the nearby Farne Islands.
 This small seaside town is a very popular holiday resort.

-Watch history being uncovered during archaeological excavations.
+Explore 14 public areas, learn more about the castle and watch history being uncovered during archaeological excavations.
 Sample Northumberland produce from the tea rooms.
+Visit the castle's

 Get back to nature and stride out on foot to explore the beauty of this part of the country.